-Expenditures and estimated expenditures of the recovery expenses, etc. associated with the seasonal rain front heavy rains in 2019, etc. are recognized in "disaster-damage losses" and "provision for loss on disaster" respectively under extraordinary losses.
+Expenditures and estimated expenditures of the recovery expenses, etc. associated with the "recovery of Hitahikosan Line" and "heavy rain in July 2020" are recognized in "disaster-damage losses" and "provision for loss on disaster" respectively under extraordinary losses.

-VI Notes to Consolidated Statements of Changes in Net Assets
+VII Notes to Consolidated Statements of Changes in Net Assets

-Class and total number of shares outstanding as of the end of the fiscal year under review Common stock 157,301,600 shares
+1. Class and total number of shares outstanding as of the end of the fiscal year under review Common stock 157,301,600 shares